Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 The 3D worlds and maps of video games have always been designed according to the visual perception that sighted people have of the environment.

-limited to four directions in most video games, namely front, back, right and left (mostly by using the arrow keys on the keyboard or a controller).
+Similarly, movement is limited to four directions in most video games, namely front, back, right and left (mostly by using the arrow keys on the keyboard or a controller).

 A study conducted by University of Melbourne researchers on blind gamers revealed that this limited movement can be frustrating for them.